The Big Talk Card Game

 If your goal is to make leadership more approachable:

-- Conduct Big Talk interviews with company leadership and share with the firm.
+- Hire Big Talk to host a leadership fireside chat or conduct Big Talk interviews with company leadership and share with the firm through video or newsletter.

 If your goal is to help employees get to know each other better and build connections: